All about nouns in English

 1. Proper nouns: These are specific names of people, places, organizations, or things.
 They are always capitalized.

 2. Common nouns: These are general names for people, places, things, or ideas.
-They are not capitalized unless they begin a sentence.
+They are not capitalized unless they start a sentence.
+Referencing a common noun examples list (like dog, city, or table) can help you distinguish them from specific proper names.

 • Examples: dog, city, book, happiness, table

-3. Concrete nouns: These are things you can perceive with your five senses (sight, hearing, touch, taste, smell).
+3. Concrete nouns: These are physical things you can perceive with your five senses (sight, hearing, touch, taste, or smell).

 • Examples: chair, flower, music, pizza, perfume

-4. Abstract nouns: These are ideas, concepts, qualities, or feelings that cannot be perceived with your senses.
+4. Abstract nouns: hese refer to ideas, qualities, or conditions—things that cannot be touched or seen physically.

 • Examples: love, freedom, justice, anger, beauty

-5. Collective nouns: These nouns refer to a group of people or things.
+5. Collective nouns: These refer to a group of people or things acting as a single unit.

 • Examples: team, family, crowd, flock, herd

-6. Countable nouns: These are nouns that can be counted.
-They have a singular and plural form.
+6. Countable nouns: These are individual units that can be counted and have both singular and plural forms.

 • Examples: car (cars), book (books), apple (apples)